ZhouXiaoyuuuu/ComicsUpdate/README.md

 # Update for MA Thesis 2024
 Welcome to the repository for the 2024 MA Thesis update!
-This thesis is part of the ongoing TINTIN project, an initiative hosted by the [Visual Language Lab](https://www.visuallanguagelab.com/tintin).
+This thesis is part of the ongoing [TINTIN project](https://www.visuallanguagelab.com/tintin), an initiative hosted by the [Visual Language Lab]([https://www.visuallanguagelab.com/tintin](https://www.visuallanguagelab.com/)).

 ## Overview
 The repository is regularly updated with fresh data analyses and improved methodologies, reflecting ongoing enhancements and research feedback that enrich the thesis.